IoanHadarean/Practice-Patterns-in-JavaScript/README.md

-# Practicing Patterns in JavaScript
+# Practicing Patterns in JavaScript (for testing purposes only)
 1. Module Pattern
 2. Revealing Module Pattern
+3. Singleton Pattern